 However the 1u coupling capacitor is not large enough and in conjunction with the 80H primary inductance, creates a resonant circuit around 17Hz.
 To get this below where record warps and the like are an issue requires about 20u but a cap alone that size sounds bad.
 “Lossy parafeed” gets round this problem and also sounds very good – way better than the 22u or 1u alone.

 Since May 2005, the lossy parafeed idea has been replaced by a transformer in a parafeed arrangement.
-The TVC recently has been moved outside of the phono amplifier to enable other inputs to be used.
+The TVC has been moved outside of the phono amplifier to enable other inputs to be used in a line stage.

 There are no bypass or paralleled capacitors in the design.
 If a part “needs help”, then the parts selection must be wrong.
 Paralleling of devices smears the small details and ruins timing in every case I tried it.
 Get one thing to do one thing well was a design aim.